apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.13.rst

 #.
 Upload the |sysvm64-version| System VM template if not already using it.
 #.
 Stop all running management servers
 #.
 Backup CloudStack database (MySQL)
 #.
-Confirm you Java versions
+Confirm Java 11 is the default version
 #.
 Add "serverTimezone=UTC" to your "db.properties"
 #.
 Upgrade 1st CloudStack management server
 #.
 Update hypervisors specific dependencies